Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 * [Macros](#macros)

 ## Intro
 Scripts are how we tell the game how to handle most things that happen in the overworld.
 Each map section has its own file that defines all of the scripts that happen within that area.
-To find the scripts, navigate to data/maps.
+To find the scripts, navigate to [data/maps](https://github.com/pret/pokeemerald/tree/master/data/maps) in your project folder.
 Then open the folder of the map you are trying to change the scripts for.
 The scripts will all be located within the scripts.inc file, which is where we will be doing our editing.
 (If you are using Poryscript, you will be editing scripts.pory instead.)

 This guide will mostly focus on pokeemerald, but the basics still hold true for pokefirered.